Paxogos/checkers-app/docs/DesignDoc.md

 This is a summary of the project.

+This web application is designed with the purpose of allowing users to play online checkers against other users.
+Users who connect are required to sign in, which simply requires the user to provide a valid username.
+Once signed in users are presented with a list of other users currently signed in, clicking another user's name will start a game if they are available.
+Users are presetned with a drag and drop checkers board until they have completed the game and returned to the home page.

 ### Purpose
 > _Provide a very brief statement about the project and the most
 > important user group and user goals._

+To allow users to play a game of drag and drop checkers against other users across the internet.

 ### Glossary and Acronyms
 > _Provide a table of terms and acronyms._